Evolution of coexisting long and short period stellar activity cycles: Conclusions

 We have found no systematic dependence of the period ratio or the activity level on metallicity or $d/R$.
 This suggests that these aspects of the dynamo are not strongly affected by the depth of the star's convection zone.
-This would be more suggestive of distributed dynamos, although it would be premature to make strong claims while the solar dynamo is not yet well understood.
+This would be more suggestive of distributed dynamos, although it would be premature to make strong claims whereas the solar dynamo is not yet well understood.
+For the most inactive stars, cyclic dynamo activity has ceased and the chromospheric activity level has dropped below the value that is expected based on the star's rotation rate.

-\acknowledgements We thank Ricky Egeland for useful discussions.
+\acknowledgements We thank the anonymous referee for useful comments and Ricky Egeland for interesting discussions.
 This work has been supported in part by the NSF Astronomy and Astrophysics Grants Program (grant 1615100), the Research Council of Norway under the FRINATEK (grant 231444), the Swedish Research Council (grant 621-2011-5076) and by NASA grant NNX15AF13G.